 The successful implementation of the whole of this policy can be taken into account at the time of each child's Annual Review meeting.
-For the policy to be successful:
+For the policies to be successful the:

-• children should be making progress and their needs being met

-- parents and staff should be aware of each child's needs and the provision that the school is putting in place to meet EHCP outcomes - school reports are clear and concise and show how each pupil is meeting their targets, as well as highlighting areas of concerns - staff fulfil their roles and responsibilities - parents feel they are involved in their child's education.
+- children should be making progress and their needs being catered for - parents and staff should be aware of each child's needs and how their individual objectives are being approached - school reports are clear and concise and show how each pupil is meeting their objectives, as well as highlighting areas of concerns - staff fulfil their roles and responsibilities - parents feel they are involved in their child's education.